Carrying Bikes on Buses

 Non-folding bicycles are only carried on a very limited number of buses specifically modified for the purpose.
 Generally, bicycles may be carried at the owner’s risk on coaches, as opposed to buses, where luggage boots are available.

-Safety notices governing their carriage are clearly posted on the relevant vehicles with further information available from the local Stagecoach operating company.
+Safety notices governing their carriage are posted on the relevant vehicles with further information available from the local Stagecoach operating company.

 Folding bicycles, safely and securely stowed in the designated luggage area in a suitable bag or box, may be carried on all vehicles.